EightX API Documentation

 |---|---|---|

-DATABASE_URL | Your RDS / Azure SQL connection string | All agent passports, task history, and outputs write to your database. agnt8x has no credentials to it. |
+DATABASE_URL | Your RDS / Aurora / Azure SQL connection string | All agent Passports, task history, and outputs write to your database. agnt8x holds no credentials to it. |

-ANTHROPIC_API_KEY | Your Anthropic or Azure OpenAI key | All LLM prompts route through your key to your preferred endpoint.
-We never log prompt content. |
+LLM_PROVIDER_KEY | Your Anthropic or Azure OpenAI key | All LLM prompts route through your key to your preferred endpoint. agnt8x never logs prompt content. |

-AUDIT_LOG_DEST | Your S3 or Azure Blob bucket URL | Every agent action streams to your bucket as a timestamped audit event.
-We cannot read it. |
+AUDIT_LOG_DEST | Your S3 or Azure Blob bucket URL | Every agent action streams to your bucket as a timestamped audit event. agnt8x cannot read it. |

 | Week | Activity |